IT consultants are great communicators and have excellent organisational skills as well as a sound knowledge and understanding of IT systems

 - the ability to communicate technical information to non-IT clients and colleagues

 - time management skills.

-Competition for vacancies is fierce.
-As a first and second year undergraduate, you may apply for internships in the industry.
-It is a good idea to start making applications for jobs to larger firms in the autumn term of your final year.
+Competition for vacancies is high, so it's a good idea to start making applications for jobs to larger firms in the autumn term of your final year.
 Graduate places fill quickly and competition gets stronger as time passes.

-Some IT companies specialise in one area, such as web design and internet solutions, or produce software tailored to a particular market.
-The consultants they employ will have specialist knowledge and experience in that area or about specific products and client sectors.
+Some companies and consultancies specialise in one area of IT services, such as web design and internet solutions, or they may produce software tailored to a particular market.
+You'll need specialist knowledge and experience in that area to apply, or they may offer the necessary training.

 Look for job vacancies at: